Oprah Winfrey: Television

-In addition to her talk show, Winfrey also produced and co-starred in the drama miniseries The Women of Brewster Place (1989) and its short-lived spin-off, Brewster Place.
-As well as hosting and appearing on television shows, Winfrey co-founded the women's cable television network Oxygen which was the initial network for her Oprah After the Show program from 2002 to 2006 before moving to Oprah.com when Winfrey sold her stake in the network.
+In addition to her talk show, Winfrey moderated three ABC Afterschool Specials from 1992 to 1994 and also produced and co-starred in the drama miniseries The Women of Brewster Place (1989) and its short-lived spin-off, Brewster Place.
+As well as hosting and appearing on television shows, Winfrey co-founded the women's cable television network Oxygen, which was the initial network for her Oprah After the Show program from 2002 to 2006 before moving to Oprah.com when Winfrey sold her stake in the network.
 She is also the president of Harpo Productions (Oprah spelled backwards), a film and TV production company behind The Oprah Winfrey Show, Dr. Phil, Rachael Ray, The Dr. Oz Show and many others.

-She also moderated three ABC Afterschool Specials from 1992 to 1994.
+Dr. Phil has been criticized as being at best, simplistic and, at worst, ineffective or harmful.
+The National Alliance on Mental Illness has called Dr. Phil's conduct "unethical" and "incredibly irresponsible".
+Dr. Oz (Mehmet Oz) has been criticized by various medical publications and physicians for spreading pseudoscience Dr. Oz's promotion of various "miracle pills" (especially those aimed at weight loss), One website, Science-Based Medicine, said "No other show on television can top The Dr. Oz Show for the sheer magnitude of bad health advice it consistently offers, all while giving everything a veneer of credibility".

+Multiple publications have called on Winfrey to denounce medical statements made by her former proteges long after her show ended.
+For example, there were calls for her to denounce Dr. Oz in 2020 reaction to his comments about coronavirus and his promotion of a poorly vetted drug as a cure.

 On January 15, 2008, Winfrey and Discovery Communications announced plans to change Discovery Health Channel into a new channel called OWN: Oprah Winfrey Network.
 It was scheduled to launch in 2009 but was delayed, and actually launched on January 1, 2011.

 The series finale of The Oprah Winfrey Show aired on May 25, 2011.

 In January 2017, CBS announced that Winfrey would join 60 Minutes as a special contributor on the Sunday evening news magazine program starting in September 2017.
 The National Museum of African American History and Culture in 2018 opened a special exhibit on Winfrey's cultural influence through television.
 Winfrey left 60 Minutes by the end of 2018.

 In June 2018, Apple announced a multi-year content partnership with Winfrey, in which it was agreed that Winfrey would create new original programs exclusively for Apple's streaming service, Apple TV+.
 The first show under the deal, Oprah's Book Club, premiered on November 1, 2019.
 Oprah's Book Club is based on the segment of the same name from The Oprah Winfrey Show.
 The second show under the deal, Oprah Talks COVID-19, debuted on March 21, 2020, during the COVID-19 pandemic.
 A third show, The Oprah Conversation debuted on July 30, 2020, with Winfrey "[continuing] to explore impactful and relevant topics with fascinating thought leaders from all over the world".